 - What is your expected budget for this project?

-If you’ve requested a ballpark from a company and they don’t bring up any of the questions from this list, you can be sure they’re either dishonest or inexperienced.
+If you’ve requested a ballpark software development cost estimate from a company and they don’t bring up any of the questions from this list, you can be sure they’re either dishonest or inexperienced.
 Remember, you can always help improve ballparks by sending your potential partner a proper brief ahead of time.
 We’ve put together a tutorial on how to write your own here.

-The next step is to break down each task the project will require into two main categories: design and development.
+The next step in preparing a software development cost estimate is to break down each task the project will require into two main categories: design and development.
 Under design, we cover things like multiple language support and the cost of building landing and login pages.
 In the development section, we estimate the costs of setting up environments, architecture, analytics, push notifications, and CI/CD.
 We also go over the projected costs of code reviews and debugging, and we always include a feature mapping chart for both frontend and backend development.

 In addition to design and development, we also calculate the costs of quality assurance and project management in our ballparks.
 These can vary, as clients tend to have different preferences for how much they’d like to participate in a given project.
 In some cases, they like to be heavily involved, which significantly reduces the workload for our project manager and QA team.
 In others, we’ll be handling most of the work ourselves.